Meningococcal Polysaccharide Vaccine, Diphtheria Conjugate (me-NINJ-oh-kok-kal pol-ee-SAK-a-ride VAX-een, dif-THEER-ee-a KON-joo-gate)

 When This Medicine Should Not Be Used

-You should not receive this vaccine if you have had an allergic reaction to meningococcal or diphtheria vaccines, or if you have a history of Guillain-Barre syndrome.
-You should not receive this vaccine if you are allergic to latex rubber.
+You should not receive this vaccine if you have had a severe allergic reaction to meningococcal or diphtheria vaccines.

 How to Use This Medicine